sourcery-ai/sourcery/README.md

 ## IDE Coding Assistant

-In addition to code reviews, you can get
+In addition to code reviews, you can use Sourcery as an automated pair programmer in your IDE.

+Sourcery can help you:
+- Understand existing code (whether you wrote it yesterday or someone else wrote it years ago)
+- Add unit tests and docstrings to your code
+- Optimize code for readability or performance
+- Improve your code quality with instant suggestions

 Find quick installation instructions here: